|

 offered free town lots if they voted for Wellington.
 Hardly anyone

-the same year of 1891.
-The county voted dry in 1898, eliminating the
+in the same year of 1891.
+The county voted dry in 1898, eliminating

-economic influence and the town had 600 people when the Wichita
+as the major economic influence and the town had 600 people when the

 The arrival of the Fort Worth and Denver Northern Railway occurred